swcarpentry/DEPRECATED-bc/novice/git/05-graphicalDiffMerge.md

 ### Integration

-To configure Git to use _DiffMerge_, we have to update our `.gitconfig`.
+To configure Git to use _DiffMerge_, we have to update our `.gitconfig` (similar to when we first used `.gitconfig` when we initially set up Git).
 To do this we simply have to enter a few commands into our command line.
+Be careful to enter the commands correctly, especially when a command is longer than a single line.
 The exact commands depend on which system you are working on and can be found at

 For Mac: [https://sourcegear.com/diffmerge/webhelp/sec__git__mac.html](https://sourcegear.com/diffmerge/webhelp/sec__git__mac.html)